Brower takes command of 38th Troop Command

 |0

-This work, Brower takes command of 38th Troop Command [Image 5 of 5], by CPT David Bedard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Brower takes command of 38th Troop Command, by CPT David Bedard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT